Guelph Platers: Southern Junior A

-The Biltmores were defeated 4-games-to-2 (3-4, 2–3, 4–1, 5–2, 6–3, 6-5 OT) by the Spruce Grove Mets of the Alberta Junior Hockey League.
+The Biltmores were defeated 4-games-to-2 (3–4, 2–3, 4–1, 5–2, 6–3, 6–5 OT) by the Spruce Grove Mets of the Alberta Junior Hockey League.
 The 1975 Biltmores were bolsterted on defence by late season pick-up Craig Hartsburg of Minnesota North Stars fame.

 Following the season, the Biltmores were bought by the Holody family, the owners of a local electroplating company.
 The Holodys changed the team name to the Guelph Holody Platers.

 In 1975, the Biltmores of the Southern Ontario Junior A Hockey League (SOJHL) were bought by Guelph, Ontario's wealthy Holody family, the owners of a local electroplating company.
 The team name was changed to the Guelph Holody Platers, and team remained in the SOJHL for the next two years, finishing first both times.

 OHA Junior 'A' years

 The SOJHL folded in 1977.
-Two of its four teams, Guelph and the Hamilton Mountain A's, became part of the Ontario Hockey Association Junior "A" League.
+Two of its four teams, Guelph and the Hamilton Mountain A's, became part of the Ontario Provincial Junior A Hockey League.
 The Platers, featuring future Montreal Canadiens goaltender Brian Hayward, won the 1977–78 Manitoba Centennial Trophy as national Junior 'A' champions.
 It was the second national title for the franchise, which had also won the Centennial Cup in 1972 as the CMC's.

 In 1978–79, the Platers became the first team to win the Dudley Hewitt Cup as provincial champions.
 In the 1980–81 season, the Platers reached the Tier II championship for southern Ontario, but were defeated by another future OHL team, the Belleville Bulls.
 The 1981–82 season proved to be the last season for the Platers in the OHA-A. As they won their second Dudley Hewitt Cup, they were announced as the latest expansion team of the Ontario Hockey League.